This Day In Music: October 14

 October 14, 1968 ~ Rock singer, guitarist, bassist, keyboardist, percussionist, songwriter Johnny Goudie, full name John Charles Goudie, born in Austin, Texas, USA ~ Rooted in classic rock.
 Fronted bands such as Mr Rocket Baby, Lovetree, Panjandrum, Liars & Saints, the Little Champions and Goudie.
 Has also worked with Endochine, the Lossy Coils and Skyrocket

 October 14, 1966 ~ Brenda Kaplan, commonly known as singer, songwriter Brenda K Starr, born in New York, New York, USA ~ First gained attention when through a chance meeting with Harry Belafonte she landed a role in in his 1984 hip-hop film, Beat Street.
 This lead to a record deal.
-Starr released her denut album, I Want Your Love, the next year.
+Starr released her debut album, I Want Your Love, the next year.
 Starr is best known for the power ballad I Still Believe, a Billboard top 20 hit in 1988, and covered by Mariah Carey in 1998.
 Starr has also scored hits on Billboard's Latin and Club/Dance charts with singles such as 1985's Pickin' Up The Pieces, 1987's Breakfast In Bed an 1988's What You See Is What You Get

-October 14, 1965 ~ R&B, soul, new jack swing singer, songwriter Karyn White, full name Karyn Layvonne White, born in Los Angeles, California, USA ~ Known for a string of late 1980s, early 1990s hits including Superwoman, Love Saw It, Secret Rendezvous, The Way You Love Me and perhaps her best known Romantic, the latter a Billboard Hot 100 No.1 in late 1991.
+October 14, 1965 ~ R&B, soul, new jack swing singer, songwriter Karyn White, full name Karyn Layvonne White, born in Los Angeles, California, USA ~ Known for a string of late-1980s, early-1990s hits including Superwoman, Love Saw It, Secret Rendezvous, The Way You Love Me and perhaps her best known Romantic, the latter a Billboard Hot 100 No.1 in late 1991.
 Has worked with producers such as LA Reid, Kenneth Babyface Edmonds, Jimmy Jam and Terry Lewis

 October 14, 1962 ~ Durwood Christopher Thomas, commonly known as guitarist, singer, actor Chris Thomas King, born in Baton Rouge, Louisiana, USA ~ Son of blues singer Tabby Thomas.
 Acclaimed for his 1994 21st Century Blues From Da Hood album, merging rap and blues.
 As an actor known for portraying Lowell Fulson in the Academy Award-winning Ray and for portraying a blues guitarist, loosely based on the musicians Tommy Johnson and Robert Johnson, in Oh Brother Where Art Thou